Useful information for staff members

 - Booking of hotels and flights for guests

-- Contact person for Berg-Hansen for group travel.
-Arranges Strategy meetings for SVT and SKOK every two years
+- Contact person for the University Travel Agent: G-Travel, for group travel and guest travel.
+Arranges Strategy meetings for SVT every two years

 - Booking of restaurants and reception rooms for courses, conferences and parties